 On November 6, 2017, I'll be reading in The Striped Poets series at the Rainbow Cafe in Auburn, Washington.
 More details tba.

 On April 12, 2018 (soooo far in the future - kinda suggests hopefulness, doesn't it?), I'll be a featured reader in the Ghost Town Poetry series at Angst Gallery in Vancouver, Washington.
 More details tba.

 Listen to an interview at THE ABORTION DIARY podcast - Melissa Madera’s valuable collection of first-person stories.
 We talked for a long time about many things (Chicago's underground abortion service, my own abortion, lots more) and she did a great editing job.

+And - you must remember this ........
 Shop at your local, independent bookstores; support the in-person reading and writing community you love.
-In Portland, Oregon, there are several good ones - including Broadway Books, Another Read Through, and Mother Foucault.
+In Portland, Oregon, there are several good ones - including my stellar local, Broadway Books, and the literary hub of Mississippi Avenue, Another Read Through.